TL;DR

-- Timeline: It took exactly 7 days from opening the bank account (Jan 17) to receiving the final remittance advice (Jan 23).
+- Timeline: It took 7 days from opening the bank account (Jan 17) to receiving the remittance advice (Jan 23).

-- Fee Preference: Discrepancies in the sender’s name prevented the fee preference service from being applied.
+- Fee preference: A mismatch in the sender’s name kept the fee waiver from applying automatically.

 Bridging a 10-Year Gap